EAS Airlines Flight 4226

 EAS Airlines Flight 4226 was a scheduled domestic passenger flight from Kano to Lagos, Nigeria.
-On 4 May 2002, the aircraft serving the route, a BAC One-Eleven 525FT with 69 passengers and 8 crew members on board, crashed into Gwammaja Quarters, a densely populated residential area located approximately 3 km from the airport, and burst into flames, resulting in the deaths of 66 passengers and 7 crew.
-In addition, at least 30 civilians on the ground were killed.
-With a total of 103 fatalities, Flight 4226 is the deadliest aviation accident involving a BAC One-Eleven.
+On 4 May 2002, the aircraft operating the flight overran the runway on its' takeoff roll and crashed into Gwammaja Quarters, a primarily Muslim densely populated residential area, located approximately 3 km from the airport.
+The aircraft burst into flames, resulting in the deaths of 71 occupants, with 6 surviving.
+In addition, 78 on the ground were killed.
+With a total of 149 fatalities, Flight 4226 is the deadliest aviation accident involving a BAC One-Eleven.

 The Nigerian Accident Investigation and Prevention Bureau attributed the disaster to pilot error.
 The aircraft overran the runway and rolled for a few hundred meters.
 Dust kicked up by the plane's wheels was ingested by the engines, limiting their ability to deliver power.
 The extended landing gear further aggravated the condition, and the aircraft eventually crashed due to the compromised airspeed.
 Due to the absence of usable flight recorders, the reasons for the crew to accidentally overrun the runway could not be determined.

 Aircraft

 The aircraft involved in the crash was a BAC One-Eleven 525FT with a registration 5N-ESF.
 The aircraft was manufactured in 1980 and was first delivered to TAROM with a Romanian registration of YR-BCN.
-It was later acquired by Inex-Adria Aviopromet and Ryanair through lease before it was returned to TAROM in 1989.
 In July 2001, the aircraft was acquired by EAS Airlines and entered the fleet in August.
 By the time of the crash, the aircraft had accumulated a total of 24,644 flight hours.

 Two Rolls-Royce Spey turbofan engines powered the aircraft.
-The left engine was installed in 2000 while the right engine was installed recently on May 2, transferred from the aircraft's sister ship 5N-ESD.
 The last major maintenance check was conducted in January 2001.